ben-sanati/3d-localisation-and-mapping/README.md

 ## Usage

 All Python dependencies are listed in the `requirements.txt` file.
-Install with `pip install -r requirements.txt` while in the root directory.
+Create a new virtual environment `python3 -m venv env`, activate it `source env/bin/activate` and then installthe dependencies `pip install -r requirements.txt` while in the root directory.

 ### Data Folder Setup & Run